 Technology

 Energy Management

 We have considerable experience and expertise in electrical energy monitoring and have developed the TARAS energy efficiency technology (patent 7,555,365 & 8,095,243 and others pending) for acquisition and transmission of electrical energy related data.
 Our fundamental approach is to provide real-time data on more than fifty parameters for electricity for discrete electrical equipment, within a two-way communication network and built-in hardware for a programmable control option.
 Examples of data that is available: Kilowatts hour; Active Watts; Reactive Watts; Apparent Watts; Voltage; Current; Frequency and Power Factor.
 We recognize that specialty SAS firms have already made great investments in user interfaces and analytics but there has been little or no development of more efficient hardware for collecting data.
-We partner with others for the user interface and remain focused on delivering the most advanced and cost-effective hardware platform.
+We welcome partnerships with others for the user interface and remain focused on delivering the most advanced and cost-effective hardware and data network platform.
 TARAS provides an easy installation, low-cost solution for managing energy consumption and monitoring heavy equipment.
 Demand charges on electricity rates have increased substantially and management of these demand charges is a new and rapidly growing service area.
 Utility companies are emphasizing peak demand costs since market deregulation has made spot market purchase of electricity very expensive and distributed renewable energy generation has compounded this problem.
 TARAS is a digital system and it is IOT ready, allowing two-way communication for monitoring and control and the ultimate smart-grid system.

+Technology